-It is crucially important for investors to understand that options are a strictly zero-sum game.
+It is important for investors to understand that options are a strictly zero-sum game.
 That is, in each transaction, one of the parties makes a gain at the expense of the other party.
 You need to make sure you fully understand the inherent risks involved.

 The position you take through options will be a leveraged position.
 As such, a change in the price of the option is bound to be disproportionate to a change in the price of the underlying share.
 The ratio of this change is represented by the term “delta”.
 Delta is positive for call options and negative for put options.

 If the share price changes in an unforeseen way, an option may completely lose its value.
-For example, your Telstra call options with an exercise price of $50.00 will be worthless at the expiry date if the share price then turns out to be only $49.00.
-Here, if you have purchased a contract with 1,000 units, you would have lost the entire premium you paid.
+For example, your Telstra call options with an exercise price of $50.00 will be worthless at the expiry date if the share price turns out to be only $49.00.
+Here, if you have purchased a contract with 100 units, you would have lost the entire premium you paid.
 This is a loss of 100%.
 In contrast, unless Telstra goes bankrupt, Telstra shares will never become completely worthless.

-The takeaway message for beginner investors is that ideally, options should be used to complement their current shareholding positions.
+The takeaway message for beginner investors is that, ideally, options should be used to complement their current shareholding positions.
 Standalone positions should only be taken out after consultation with a broker or a financial adviser.

-Woolworths put option
+Woolworths call option